 Many of you do not have in-house communications professionals, so let me finish with a snapshot of how Wells Fargo is handling this case based on a short conversion I had with them today.
 To their immense credit, they reminded me that Mr. Oates was their employee, to whom they have a responsibility for confidentiality and privacy, and that this is an in-house topic.
 Their formal statement is:

 Wells Fargo values and supports its team members.
 This is why we provide market competitive compensation that combines base pay with a broad array of benefits and career-development opportunities for team members.
 Team members receive an annual performance and salary review.
 And all of our team members’ compensation levels exceed the federal minimum.

 It's not very satisfying, but take note.
 I am sure that their conversations with their Wells Fargo employees go far beyond these generalities . . . and I've invited a Wells Fargo representative to visit Compensation Cafe via an interview sometime in 2015.
 I really want us to continue to learn as much as we can about compensation as communication, so we can go out and make real improvements.

 Margaret O'Hanlon, CCP is founder and Principal of re:Think Consulting.
 She brings deep expertise in communications, compensation and career development to the dialog at the Café.
 Before founding re:Think Consulting, Margaret was a Principal with Towers Watson.
-She's proud that Everything You Do (in Compensation) Is Communication, was just released at www.everythingiscommunication.com.
-Margaret collaborated with Ann Bares and Dan Walter to bring the ebook into the world.
+She's wondering if you've read what's on page 12 of Everything You Do (in Compensation) Is Communication?
+We're not talking about the same old stuff.
+Find out at www.everythingiscommunication.com.
+Margaret collaborated with Ann Bares and Dan Walter to bring this ebook into the world.
 Filled with innovative ideas, practical tips and experienced advice, it's a quick read and a valuable resource for building your influence as a compensation strategist.
 Come visit and tell us what you think!